Bowen Stassforth: National AAU competitions 1945-1949

+University of Iowa

+He enrolled at the University of Iowa for the 1947–1948 school year and was coached by both David Armbruster and his assistant coach James "Doc" Counsilman, who would later coach at the University of Indiana and become a Hall of Fame recipient.
+Stafforth was not allowed to compete as a freshman, however, due to conference eligibility rules at that time.
+He swam for Iowa during 1949, 1950, and 1952.
+While enrolled at Iowa, he was awarded all-American honors in eight years and was a member of a 400 meter medley relay team that won a gold medal.
+In 1952, he received a most valuable award for athletes in Iowa by the American Athletic Union.

+Having already enrolled at the University of Iowa, Stassforth participated in the U.S. Olympic Trials in July, 1948 placing seventh in the 200-meter breaststroke with a time of 2:47.7.

+International competition

-His first international competition came in 1950 as part of the American national swim team in several dual meets held in Japan.
+As a result of his success as a collegiate competitor at Iowa, Stassforth was invited to his first international competition as part of the U.S. National Swim Team in 1950, and participated in several meets held in Japan.
 This was the first time the American swim team had defeated Japan on Japanese soil.
 At the dual meet in Tokyo, Bowen set the world record in the 100 m breaststroke(long course) in 1:09.4 barely edging out his teammate Robert Brawner.> Later that year, he was second in the National AAU Outdoor Championships in the 220 yard breaststroke to Robert Brawner.

 In 1951, he won a bronze medal in the 200-meter breaststroke with a time of 2:47.6 and a gold in the medley relay at the 1951 Pan American Games in Buenos Aires.
-At the 1951 National AAU Outdoor Championships in the 200 m breaststroke, Bowen was second to John Davies but ahead of Robert Brawner, third and Jerry Holan, fourth.
+At the 1951 National AAU Outdoor Championships in the 200 m breaststroke, Bowen was second to John Davies but ahead of Robert Brawner, who placed third and Jerry Holan, who placed fourth.